Creating memorable video for progressive candidates and causes.

 • Human Rights Campaign 2018, 2020, 2024

-We supported the HRC president’s barnstorming tour of competitive Congressional races in 2018, worked to elect Joe Biden and a pro-equality Congress in 2020 and created a 2024 Joe Biden endorsement video for HRC’s PAC.
+Jon supported the HRC president’s barnstorming tour of competitive Congressional races in 2018, worked to elect Joe Biden and a pro-equality Congress in 2020 and created a 2024 Joe Biden endorsement video for HRC’s PAC.